 At the time our coop was a small triangular structure with 6 chickens already living in it.

 “Where do you plan to put them?”
 I asked after he hung up.

 His answer: ”Well, we’ll just have to build a bigger coop.”

 And so we did.

-The French Black Copper Maran, in many ways was the gateway that allowed me to begin breeding chickens.
-I finally had a coop large enough to house several incubator’s worth of chickens.
+The French Black Copper Marans, in many ways, was the gateway that allowed me to begin breeding chickens.
+I finally had a coop large enough to house several incubators worth of chickens.
 So this breed holds a special place in my heart.

-Not only does this chicken have sentimental value, it is an amazing breed!
+Not only does this chicken have sentimental value, but it is also an amazing breed.

-French Black Copper Maran lay the darkest egg of any chicken breed.
+French Black Copper Marans lay the darkest egg of any chicken breed.
 The darkest eggs can range from a chocolate brown to almost burgundy in color.